apollographql/apollo-tooling/packages/apollo-server-codegen/README.md

 SDL object types are converted into two separate TS types.
 For instance, in the case of `type User`, the base `User` and a separate `UserRepresentation` will both be created.

+The base type simply contains all the specified fields, nullable as appropriate, and is set as the return value of all functions that return that type in the SDL.
+As GraphQL functions may always return partials that will be recursively fulfilled by later resolvers, the base type definitions are also always `Partial`s.

 The `[...]Representation` type defaults to `any` in non-federated contexts (see below for federation), and is passed as the `parent` property in resolver functions.
 If the user would like more type safety, they can pass an object to the second type parameter of the emitted `Resolvers` definition, specifying the object name, and the internal representation resolvers will have access to when filling values for that object:

 ```ts